 Steve Hood is senior vice president of research for STR.
 He has been with STR for over 17 years and was involved in the original development of the STAR program.
 Steve played a major role in the historical launch of programs that incorporated daily, group and transient, and international data.
 He is currently responsible for research-related activities at STR, while helping to manage STR’s relationships with several major organizations.
 Steve also serves as the founding director of the SHARE Center, STR’s outreach to universities around the world.
 He represents STR at national and international lodging and tourism conferences and you can see his articles in publications such as Hotel News Now (www.hotelnewsnow.com).
 Steve serves on several advisory boards for industry and academia.
 In 2012, Steve was recognized by ICHRIE with the Industry Recognition Award for demonstrated commitment to advanced hospitality and tourism education.
 In 2013, he was named an honorary faculty member at the University of Delaware.
 Prior to STR, Steve served as vice president at two database consulting firms in the Northern Virginia area.
 Steve grew up in the Baltimore/Washington area, received his undergraduate degree from the University of Maryland, and now lives in Nashville with his wife and four children.

 Smith Travel Research (STR)

-Andrew Grossman has been with the Colorado Tourism Office for over two years as the Director of Detination Development within the Colorado Office of Economic Development and International Trade.
+Andrew Grossman has been with the Colorado Tourism Office for over two years as the Director of Destination Development within the Colorado Office of Economic Development and International Trade.
 Prior to this position, he climbed the ranks at Travel Oregon from Destination Development Coordinator to Destination Management Specialist, and, finally, Destination Development Manager.
-With this experience and his prior experience at Sustainable Tourism International, Grossmann knows all the ins and outs of destination development in Colorado and beyond.
+With this experience and his prior experience at Sustainable Travel International, Grossmann knows all the ins and outs of destination development in Colorado and beyond.